Custom Made

 While my creative journey has led me to explore other styles, my admiration for the Arts and Crafts movement remains as strong as ever.
 There is a deep satisfaction in knowing that my work is valued today and may become the heirlooms of tomorrow—cherished for generations to come.

-Below are example of Mission Style Furniture made by
+Below are examples of Mission Style Furniture made by

 Joel Liebman Furniture